batuhangonenc/solutions-for-cs/README.md

 - concat ( node* new_root ), links last node of current list to the new_root.

-- insert ( int pos, node* new_root ), links the node in position to the new_root and links the last element of new linked list to next element of the node in position.
+- insert ( node* new_root, int pos ), links the node in position to the new_root and links the last element of new linked list to next element of the node in position.

 #### Doubly Linked List Methods